Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Abstract

 \section{Abstract}

-We consider a stochastic volatility stock price model in which the volatility is a non-centered continuous Gaussian process with arbitrary prescribed mean and covariance.
-By exhibiting a Karhunen-Lo\`{e}ve expansion for the integrated variance, and using sharp estimates of the density of a general second-chaos variable, we derive asymptotics for the stock price density and implied volatility in these models in the limit of large or small strikes.
-Our main result provides explicit expressions for the first three terms in the expansion of the implied volatility, based on three basic spectral-type statistics of the Gaussian process: the top eigenvalue of its covariance operator, the multiplicity of this eigenvalue, and the $L^{2}$ norm of the projection of the mean function on the top eigenspace.
-Strategies for using this expansion for calibration purposes are discussed.
+We consider a stochastic volatility asset price model in which the volatility is the absolute value of a continuous Gaussian process with arbitrary prescribed mean and covariance.
+By exhibiting a Karhunen-Lo\`{e}ve expansion for the integrated variance, and using sharp estimates of the density of a general second-chaos variable, we derive asymptotics for the asset price density for large or small values of the variable, and study the wing behavior of the implied volatility in these models.
+Our main result provides explicit expressions for the first five terms in the expansion of the implied volatility.
+The expressions for the leading three terms are simple, and based on three basic spectral-type statistics of the Gaussian process: the top eigenvalue of its covariance operator, the multiplicity of this eigenvalue, and the $L^{2}$ norm of the projection of the mean function on the top eigenspace.
+The fourth term requires knowledge of all eigen-elements.
+We present detailed numerics based on realistic liquidity assumptions in which classical and long-memory volatility models are calibrated based on our expansion.